THE COASTAL TOWN RØRVIK AND VIKNA ARCHIPELAGO

 Rørvik is a fantastic starting point for island hopping by bike on the Namdal coast whether you come by plane or by the coastal steamer/express boat.
 From Rørvik you reach spectacular bike destinations like Leka, Abelvær and Skrøyvdalen.

 Island hopping by bike in Mid – Norway Experience Norway’s most exciting and spectacular island – Leka, beautiful Abelvær, and the protected fishing village of Sør-Gjæslingan.
-In this suggested tour, which can be done in 4-6 days, you hop from highlight to highlight along the Namdal Coast.
-Booking and details -> Tourdescription The combination of …
+In this suggested tour, which can be done in 4-6 days, you go from highlight to highlight along the Namdal Coast.
+Details -> Tour description The combination of express … Read more